Mother and son hugging.

 Don’t Give Beyond Your Means

 While you probably want to help out your child as much as possible, it’s very important that you don’t give beyond your means.
 If you don’t plan properly or are overly generous, you could jeopardize your own financial health, like your retirement savings.
 This could also add a hidden layer of resentment or stress to your relationship with your child.
-Speak to a financial advisor so you know where you stand and what you can give within your means.
+Consider speaking to a financial advisor so you know where you stand and what you can give within your means.

 Draft Up A Detailed Agreement

-This may feel strange, especially if you have a tight-knit relationship with your child, but it will actually help de-escalate any disagreements over the terms of your loan or gift.
+This may feel strange, especially if you have a tightknit relationship with your child, but it will actually help de-escalate any disagreements over the terms of your loan or gift.

 Make Sure Your Estate Is In Order